Atomidata/Brainacle/source/nautilus_min_us.rst

 ======================

 You can install the extension from `this deb file <https://github.com/dekomote/nautilus-min.us/downloads>`_.
-It should take care of all dependencies etc. If this method fails, try manual installation:
+It should take care of all dependencies etc. Remember to restart nautilus after installation:

+    nautilus -q or
+    killall nautilus

+If this method fails, try manual installation:

 Manual installation
 ===================